GizanTech/App-Base-Setup/README.md

 ## Basic App

-Create new app and copy lib which contain folder structure folder from this app and copy the pubspec.yaml package thats it.
-Note we use here Getx
+Create new app and copy lib which contain folder structure folder from this app and copy the pubspec.yaml package thats it. <br>
+[Note we use here Getx State Management ]